zhiyao/ecommerce_test/README.md

 means a complete e-commerce site.
 It is meant for testing and experimenting

-1) It store product information
+- It store product information
-2) listing all products through UI
+- Listing all products through UI
-3) each products can belong to many sub_categories
+- Each products can belong to many sub_categories
-4) User can filter products through UI by any or multiple categories.
+- User can filter products through UI by any or multiple categories.
-5) Categories with no products should not be shown as a filtering option
+- Categories with no products should not be shown as a filtering option
-6) a product should not belong to the same category tree twice
+- A product should not belong to the same category tree twice
-7) Admin interface to manipulate data
+- Admin interface to manipulate data

 ## Developing App